BrandonS8/NoteEasy/README.md

 ## Features

-- Multiple tabs, restored the next time you open the app
+- Multiple tabs with session restore (tabs and formatting come back when you reopen the app)
 - Highlight colors (yellow, blue, pink, or pick your own)
 - Bold, italic, strikethrough, font color, lists, and paragraph styles
 - Find and replace
-- Dark mode that sticks between sessions
+- Dark mode (remembered between sessions)
 - Toolbar that packs into an overflow menu when the window is narrow
 - Save as `.nte` (keeps formatting) or plain `.txt`